jazenwong/wong-blog/_posts/business/2019-12-31-what-is-a-brand.markdown

 The concept of a brand is very ethereal — it's hard to define what a brand is, let alone to define what makes a brand "good."
 When a colleague says, "wow, that company has great branding!", what does that really mean?
 To a designer, a brand may be analogous to cohesive and meaningful graphical identity.
 To a business person, a brand may be the products and services the company sells.

 A brand, however, is neither just a company's graphic design or their product & services.
 It's also the story of a company, what it stands for, the culture, etc., the list goes on.
-A "brand" is just as much an art as it is a science — it exists in a grey area where its components are difficult to exactly define.
+The make-up of a "brand" is just as much an art as it is a science — its components exists in a grey area that's difficult to exactly define.

 This grey area is the reason why businesses — the ones who are _supposed_ to know themselves best — hire branding experts and agencies to help them create a brand.
 The brander's job is to help their clients create order out of chaos and to create meaningful form from function.
 The irony, however, is that a company can't determine if their brand "exists", or if their brand is "good" by themselves, they need validation from outsiders and their users.